mhwombat/bin/README.md

 A collection of useful scripts.
 Each script is summarised below.

+## all-history
+Display bash history for all sessions.
+I keep a separate history file for each bash session.

 ## amy-bib
 Read BibTeX information from paste buffer and put it into my citation management system.
 I keep each BibTeX in a separate file.
 The name of the file is the BibTeX key.

+## amy-bib-gen
+Read all BibTeX entries from my citation management system, creating a single BibTex file.

 ## amy-prompt.hs
 A work in progress; not currently in use.